spsforks/SCons-scons-wiki/IDEIntegration.md

 * Click the Done button.
 Qt Creator will add four files to the top-level directory:

-* $PROJECT_NAME.files
+* `$PROJECT_NAME.files`
-* $PROJECT_NAME.includes
+* `$PROJECT_NAME.includes`
-* $PROJECT_NAME.config
+* `$PROJECT_NAME.config`
-* $PROJECT_NAME.creator
+* `$PROJECT_NAME.creator`
-The most important one is $PROJECT_NAME.files, which is just a list of all the files you want to show in the IDE.
+The most important one is `$PROJECT_NAME.files`, which is just a list of all the files you want to show in the IDE.
 See [http://doc.qt.nokia.com/qtcreator/creator-project-generic.html](http://doc.qt.nokia.com/qtcreator/creator-project-generic.html) for details.

 Now you have to add the SConstruct and SConscript files to the IDE.
-Either edit by hand the $PROJECT_NAME.files or, in the IDE project browser, right click on the top-level directory and select "Add existing files", and then select SConstruct from the list.
+Either edit by hand the `$PROJECT_NAME.files or`, in the IDE project browser, right click on the top-level directory and select "Add existing files", and then select `SConstruct` from the list.
 Do the same for the SConscripts.

 Last step: adding a build and a clean target.